 Medical Editor: John P. Cunha, DO, FACOEP

-Primacor (milrinone lactate) is used as a short-term treatment for treat life-threatening heart failure.
-It is a vasodilator.
-Common side effects include headache, tremors, or easy bruising or bleeding.
+Primacor (milrinone lactate) is a vasodilator used as a short-term treatment for treat life-threatening heart failure.
+Common side effects of Primacor include headache, tremors, or easy bruising or bleeding.

 Primacor is given in a hospital setting under a physician's supervision.
 A loading (starting) dose of 50 mcg/kg is administered slowly over 10 minutes followed by a continuous infusion (maintenance dose) determined by the patient's weight.
 Primacor may interact with digoxin (digitalis, Lanoxin, Lanoxicaps), or diuretics (water pills).
 Other drugs may interact with Primacor.
 Tell your doctor all prescription and over-the-counter medications and supplements you use.
 During pregnancy, Primacor should be used only if prescribed.
 It is not known whether this meidcation passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breast-feeding.